 Low DHA levels have been linked to depression, ADHD, serious psychiatric disorders, and to a measurable decrease in brain volume.

 Memory loss, depression, mood swings, dementia, Alzheimer’s disease, and attention deficit disorder have all been found to improve with DHA supplementation.

-DHA is sometimes sold as a single ingredient supplement, but most commonly as a major component in fish oil or krill oil supplements.
+DHA is sometimes sold as a single-ingredient supplement, but most commonly it is included as a major component in fish oil or krill oil supplements.

-DHA and Fish Oil Side Effects and Warnings
+DHA and Fish Oil Side Effects, Interactions, and Warnings

 DHA is considered generally safe.

-It may increase blood sugar in diabetics and lower blood pressure in those with hypertension which can alter your need for medication.
+It may increase blood sugar in diabetics and lower blood pressure in those with hypertension which can alter the need for medication.